frequently asked questions

 What are the rules for homecoming mums?

 I know this is a terrible answer, but it depends.
 First, nearly everything related to how the homecoming mum tradition is practiced today in Texas (and beyond) is steeped in convention, but there are few hard-and-fast rules.
 Second, mum conventions/traditions vary from high school to high school.
 Also, what’s on trend at one high school might be considered tacky at another.
 To further complicate matters, some high schools actually do impose rules on homecoming mums, such as rules against incorporating bells.
 Confused?
-Click here for some clarity and more “rules.”
+Get the book.

 What goes on a homecoming mum?